Bolar named delegate to U.S. Senate Youth Program; wins $10,000 scholarship and trip to DC

 The United States Senate Youth Program, established in 1962 by U.S. Senate Resolution, is a unique educational experience for outstanding high school juniors and seniors interested in pursuing careers in public service.
 Delegates will take part in a comprehensive, interactive leadership program and each will receive the $10,000 college scholarship in the name of the United States Senate.

 The mission of the intensive weeklong educational experience is to provide a yearly opportunity for selected students to gain an in-depth view of the Senate and the federal government overall as well as a deeper understanding of the interrelationship of the legislative, judicial and executive branches.
-The program provides a foundation of knowledge and encouragement for those considering a future of public IMG 9230service on the local, state or national level.
+The program provides a foundation of knowledge and encouragement for those considering a future of public service on the local, state or national level.

 Two high school juniors or seniors are selected each year from each state, the District of Columbia and the Department of Defense Education Activity.
 The 104 student delegates receive a $10,000 undergraduate college scholarship to the college or university of their choice with encouragement to continue coursework in government and history.
 The Hearst Foundations have fully funded the program since its inception including transportation, accommodations, meals and individual college scholarships.